juren53/HST-Metadata/Notes/Bad-offsets.md

-### Discovery of Bad Offsets and other Bad Actors in JPEG images
+### Discovery of Bad Offsets and other Malformed Metadata in JPEG images

 The following are a collection of bash scripts that reveal bad offsets and other malformed metadata in JPEG images using exiftool and various bash utilities